mourjo/VMScheduling/README.md

 3. Integrate the project with your IDE if needed

-## How to send your project

-- GitHub provides education discount for student, so you can have free private repositories.
-If so, give to me the access to your repository and I will checkout the master branch at the deadline

-- if you don't have a private repository, send me a diff against the master branch of this repository.

-- You may use a public repository if you want but you will be responsible in case of suspect similarities between other projects and yours.

 ## Exercices

 For this project, you will have to develop various VM schedulers (`VmAllocationPolicy` in CloudSim terminology) and a few observers that check if your schedulers behave correctly.